That One Time I Almost Couldn’t Hold It Together

 I prayed to God to please… “God, let me hold all of this shit together.”

-After God-knows-how-many minutes, it was finally my turn to enter heaven.
+After what seemed like forever, it was finally my turn to enter heaven.
 I told the next person in line to go to the other cubicle because dude, I was about to drop the biggest bomb in the world.

 The moment I shut the doors of the cubicle…